-All the projects in this LRTP are designed to provide-either directly or indirectly more or improved transit service in Kitsap County.
+Projects in this LRTP are designed to provide-either directly or indirectly more or improved transit service in Kitsap County.

 The service projects listed below represent Kitsap Transit's planned approach to providing expanded and/or improved service.
 These projects are not prioritized in the LRTP but many are dependent on the successful completion of capital projects described later in the plan.
 For example, implementing the new bus routes called for in this plan depends on developing a new Bremerton bus base, where Kitsap Transit can have the capacity to maintain and store a larger fleet.
+Service projects include:

 - Frequency Upgrades

 - New Local Routes

+- New Circulators

+- Bremerton-Tacoma Express Route

+- High-Capacity Transit

 - New On-Demand Ride Zones